kashmir96/osoappliance/content/posts/air-conditioning-risk-assessment.md

 ---

 title: Air Conditioning Risk Assessment
 description: "Air conditioning risk assessment is an important part of keeping your air conditioning system running safely and effectively.
-It i...you wont regret reading on"
+It i...take a moment to check it out "
 keywords: air
-publishDate: 45123
+publishDate: 7/16/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/277.webp
+ image: /img/heatpump/72.webp
- alt: 'a tidy heat pump that saved huge amounts of work'
+ alt: 'not so trivial heat pump which showed great potential'

 ---